 a) Ignoring disparities in access to environmental resources

-b) Highlighting the exclusion of marginalized communities from environmental issues
+b) Highlighting the exclusion of marginalised communities from environmental issues

 c) Fostering awareness about the connection between social and environmental inequalities and promoting inclusive actions